anuragdhingra/pdocker-go/README.md

 *NOTE*: Make sure you have the same public part of the key added to your github account [here](https://github.com/settings/keys).

-- The make command will use your ssh_key make authenticated requests inside the container environment, spin up an elasticsearch instance, a mysql instance and once both of them are ready will spin an instance of your application which will try to connect to the former spun containers.
+- The make command will use your ssh_key make authenticated requests inside the container environment, spin up an elasticsearch(localhost:9200) instance, a mysql(localhost:3306) instance and once both of them are ready will spin an instance of your application(localhost:8080) which will try to connect to the former spun containers.
 Using the [wait-for-it.sh](https://github.com/vishnubob/wait-for-it) script to coordinate the containers.